KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Represents the exception that is thrown when you try to change the value of a read-only column.

-    throw [System.Data.ReadOnlyException]::New("you try to change the value of a read-only column.")
+    throw [System.Data.ReadOnlyException]::New('you try to change the value of a read-only column.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Data.ReadOnlyException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Data.ReadOnlyException.aspx)